Doug Flex: Early life and education

+Doug Yasinsky was born in Andreas, Pennsylvania in 1964.
+He attended Tamaqua High School in Tamaqua, Pennsylvania, where he graduated in 1982.
+He then attended Penn State, where he met his future tag team partner Brick Bronsky.

+Career

 Volunteer work with the Special Olympics

-During this time, both Yasinsky and Bronsky became known for their volunteer work with local youths in Lehighton area and counseled high school students across the United States about the dangers of drug and steroid abuse.
+During this time, both Yasinsky and Bronsky became known for their volunteer work with local youths in the Lehighton, Pennsylvania area and counseled high school students across the United States about the dangers of drug and steroid abuse.
 The two would typically lecture at the local high schools of wherever they were wrestling and would donate to a local charity if the promoters received a fee for their appearance.
 They had both used steroids for several years before serious health risks and side effects forced them to stop.
 Yasinsky was also a volunteer for Carbon County Special Olympics and a counselor for juvenile delinquents in Carbon County.

 On April 13, 1991, Yasinsky beat the "California Darling" Mr. Anthony in a fundraising event for Colonial Championship Wrestling at Lehighton High School with the proceeds going to the Carbon County Special Olympics.
 The event was attended by about 1,200 people and featured Bam Bam Bigelow, Dusty Wolfe and The Super Destroyers (Doug Stahl & A. J. Petrucci).
 His bout against Mr. Anthony was preceded by a verbal altercation while speaking at a Lehighton Area Chamber of Commerce function to promote the event.
 When Yasinsky made comments about the flamboyant Californian wrestler's pink ring attire, Anthony responded by calling his opponent a "country bumpkin".
 He faced Mr. Anthony in a battle royal later that night and slammed him into a door.
 Two months later, Yasinsky broke his ankle and would not be able to wrestle until the following year.

 In December 1991, he and Bronsky became the owners and operators of the Lehighton Recreational Complex in Lehighton, Pennsylvania.
 Hoping to encourage teenagers to take up bodybuilding, they offered karate lessons, dance classes, weight training and a power-lifting team.
 Their partner George Harris, a former commissioner for the Lehighton Recreational Adult Basketball League, ran the gym while Yasinsky and Bronsky continued wrestling.

 Promoting boxing and wrestling

+Having a mutual interest in both bodybuilding and professional wrestling, Yasinsky and Bronsky eventually entered professional wrestling, and Yasinsky making his debut in 1988.
+They won the Canadian International Tag Team Championship in 1988 and 1989, the Galaxy Wrestling Federation Tag Team Championship in 1990, and the North American Wrestling Federation Tag Team Championship in 1991.